Mohammad-AlRousan/Manage-Azure-AD-Daily-Tasks/README.md

-#### Script is still under develpment - Feel free to contact me if you need any help
+#### The Script is still under development- Feel free to contact me if you need any help

 # Azure-AD-Daily Admin Tasks
 ## Azure Active Directory automation PowerShell scripts.